 Cut the piece for the top.
 Cut a 45 degree bevel in each corner of the front edge making it 1/4″ deep.
 The front and sides will overhang by 1/2″.
 Secure using glue and 1-1/4″ brad nails.

 Cut the pieces for the drawer boxes.
 Drill pocket holes in all four edges of the bottom as well as each end of the sides.
 Assemble the drawer box as shown using glue and 1-1/4” pocket hole screws.

 Use a hacksaw to shorten the drawer slides.
-For a quick tutorial, click here.
+Take a look at this quick tutorial on cutting drawer slides.
 Install the drawer slides according to the manufacturer’s installation instructions, locating them ¾” back from the front edge of the sides.
-For an easy tutorial on installing drawer slides, click here.
+This easy tutorial on installing drawer slides will be helpful.
 Make any necessary adjustments.

 Finish as desired!